untillpro/scm4j/scm4j-vcs-api/README.md

 - `List<VCSDiffEntry> getBranchesDiff(String srcBranchName, String destBranchName)`
 	- Returns list of `VCSDiffEntry` showing what was made within branch `srcBranchName` relative to branch `destBranchName`
 	- Note: result could be considered as a commit which would be made on merging the branch `srcBranchName` into `destBranchName`
-- `Set<String> getBranches()`
+- `Set<String> getBranches(String path)`
-	- Returns list of names of all branches.
+	- Returns list of names of all branches which are started from `path`.
 Branches here are considered as user-created branches and Master Branch.
 I.e. any branch for Git, "Trunk" and any branch within "Branches" branch (not "Tags" branches) for SVN etc
 - `List<VCSCommit> log(Sting branchName, Integer limit)`
 	- Returns list of commits of branch `branchName` limited by `limit` in descending order
 - `String getVCSTypeString`
 	- Returns short name of current IVCS implementation: "git", "svn" etc
 - `VCSCommit removeFile(String branchName, String filePath, String commitMessage)`
 	- Removes the file with path `filePath` within branch `branchName`.
 Operation is executed as separate commit with `commitMessage` message attached.
-Note: filePath = "folder\file.txt" -> file.txt is removed, folder is kept
+Note: filePath = "folder\file.txt" -> file.txt is removed, folder is kept.
+Returns resulting commit.
 - `List<VCSCommit> getCommitsRange(String branchName, String firstCommitId, String untilCommitId)`
 	- Returns ordered list of all commits located between commits specified by `firstCommitId` and `untilCommitId` inclusively within branch `branchName`
 	- If `firstCommitId` is null then all commits until commit specified by `untilCommitId` inclusively are fetched